 Hodgkin’s lymphoma is very treatable.
 When found early, both adult and childhood Hodgkin’s lymphoma can usually be cured.

 If you’ve received a bone marrow cancer diagnosis, you probably have a lot of questions about what to do next.

-Here are a few things to discuss with your doctor:
+Here are a few things to discuss with your oncologist:

 - the specific type and stage of cancer